 Varieties of Leadership in Selma

 There are several transformative arcs in the movie, embodied by different people.
 One of the most important is President Lyndon Johnson, depicted not as George Wallace, nor in my reading as in alliance with J. Edgar Hoover.
 He is the president, and King is pressuring him.
-“You got one big issue—I got a hundred and one,” he tells King officiously.
-The conversations between Johnson and King are between competing visionaries.
-The transformative arcs each inhabited in life no doubt exceed the timeframe of the Selma protests, and if you want the full blow by blow, read Robert Caro, Taylor Branch, David Garrow—historians who provide that so well.
+“You got one big issue—I got a hundred and one,” Johnson tells King officiously.
+The conversations between the two men are between competing visionaries.
+The transformative arcs each inhabited in life no doubt exceed the time frame of the Selma protests, and if you want the full blow-by-blow account, read Robert Caro, Taylor Branch, David Garrow—historians who provide that so well.
 But the artist’s vision is different.
 Toni Morrison’s Beloved is not a historian’s account of Margaret Garner’s experiences, but the truths Morrison explores are equally indispensable to understanding history.
 DuVernay’s artistic interpretation of historical events allows us to ask questions about how whites and blacks share power; how a president responds to a movement over which he doesn’t have control; and how that movement might continue to do its work regardless of the concerns voiced by those with more legal authority.
-Through those characters, the audience can debate the meaning of moral authority not only in their time, but ours.
+Through those characters, the audience can debate the meaning of moral authority not only in their time, but in ours.

 There is no question that LBJ left a powerful civil rights legacy.
 He combined nascent federal support with his own powerful brand of political activism to pass groundbreaking legislation that fundamentally changed the ways in which all people could become full citizens of this country.
 But Selma starts at a moment of change in the push for civil rights, when not only Johnson, but also King, blinked—turning back from the Edmund Pettus Bridge on the second attempt to cross.
 As did most of our greatest leaders, they learned on the job.
 Both had their struggles, and both were transformed in the process.

 Selma and the civil rights movement were not only about LBJ, nor even only about King, who occupies so much of our public memory of the era despite historians’ best efforts to complicate that narrative.
 The film does an exceptional job of marking the variety of individuals who marched, and died, in Selma.
 Among the most important people DuVernay rescues from our collective amnesia is the family of Jimmie Lee Jackson.
-Jackson, a Baptist Church deacon, his mother Viola, and his 82-year-old grandfather Cager Lee participated in a night march through the streets of Marion, Alabama.
+Jackson, a Baptist Church deacon, his mother, Viola, and his 82-year-old grandfather, Cager Lee, participated in a night march through the streets of Marion.
 When police set upon the protesters, the family ran into a café where the police found them, beat them, and shot Jackson as he tried to shield his mother from their blows.
 Jackson’s death helped inspire the famed march over the Edmund Pettus Bridge.

 The history of the civil rights movement challenges us to see varieties of leadership and participation: to understand an MLK who is more than first among equals but also part of the fabric of the movement.
 As fabrics are not made up of a single thread, so movements are not the work of a single leader—neither president nor King.
 Hundreds of thousands of people worked, lived, marched, died, changed, transformed.
 Selma coveys that complex history of many leaders, many activists, many heroes.
 Change doesn’t happen through a single person.
 But the changes individual people make can transform history.